Riding the Trend or Protecting Profits | ASML Holding N.V. (ASML)

 Sponsored

-The average price from analysts is $575.17, which is $2.21 above the current price.
-ASML currently public float of 411.88M and currently shorts hold a 0.26% ratio of that float.
-Today, the average trading volume of ASML was 851.99K shares.
+The average price from analysts is $575.17, which is -$47.47 below the current price.
+ASML currently public float of 411.88M and currently shorts hold a 0.22% ratio of that float.
+Today, the average trading volume of ASML was 910.65K shares.

 ASML’s Market Performance

-ASML stocks went up by 5.26% for the week, with a monthly drop of -3.10% and a quarterly performance of 20.68%, while its annual performance rate touched 166.54%.
-The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 3.50% for ASML Holding N.V..
-The simple moving average for the period of the last 20 days is 4.78% for ASML stocks with a simple moving average of 32.86% for the last 200 days.
+ASML stocks went up by 14.29% for the week, with a monthly jump of 11.77% and a quarterly performance of 31.83%, while its annual performance rate touched 126.77%.
+The volatility ratio for the week stands at 3.54% while the volatility levels for the past 30 days are set at 3.47% for ASML Holding N.V..
+The simple moving average for the period of the last 20 days is 13.94% for ASML stocks with a simple moving average of 42.85% for the last 200 days.

-After a stumble in the market that brought ASML to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -5.38% of loss for the given period.
+After a stumble in the market that brought ASML to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.79% of gains for the given period.

-Volatility was left at 3.50%, however, over the last 30 days, the volatility rate increased by 2.80%, as shares sank -0.43% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +14.87% upper at present.
+Volatility was left at 3.47%, however, over the last 30 days, the volatility rate increased by 3.54%, as shares surge +10.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +21.71% upper at present.

 Stock Fundamentals for ASML